rhizome-asso/UDP-server/README.md

   type: `float`
   size: 4 Bytes
   A floating point value representing humidity or soil moisture as measured by a sensor and interpreted by the client.
+* `number lights`
+  type: `char`
+  size: 1 Byte
+  Defines how many light sensors are used.
 * `client name length`
   type: `char`
   size: 1 Byte
   Defines the length of the client name character string
+* `lights`
+  type: `float`
+  size: 4 Bytes
+  A floating point value representing light intensity as measured by a photodiode (or other photo sensor) and interpreted by the     client.
+Each of the light sensors (number specified in number lights) is represented as a float.
 * `client name`
   type: `char[]`
   size: variable